yhszhdw/534_project_group10/README.md

 By the end of the project, the team will deliver:

-- A working R package that wraps the Bank of Canada Valet API
+- A working R package that improves upon existing Bank of Canada Valet API wrappers
-- Clean, documented, and tested code following R package standards
+- Reliable, tidy, and analysis-ready data access tools
-- Example analyses demonstrating real-world usage
+- Clear documentation and applied examples demonstrating real-world usage

-The project will demonstrate both software engineering practices and practical data analysis skills, aligning well with course learning objectives.
+The project will demonstrate strong software engineering practices while addressing a real need in the R ecosystem.

 ---

 ## 9. Conclusion

-The proposed bocvaletR package addresses a real gap in the R ecosystem by providing convenient access to authoritative Canadian financial data.
-The project balances practical relevance with technical depth and offers a clear opportunity to apply API design, testing, and documentation principles in a realistic setting.
+Although R packages for accessing the Bank of Canada Valet API already exist, they focus primarily on basic data retrieval. bocvaletR addresses this gap by emphasizing reliability, workflow integration, and analysis-ready tooling.
+By extending existing approaches rather than duplicating them, the project delivers practical value while remaining well-scoped for a course-based software development project.